 Activists call for Civilian Police Accountability Board with more power than proposed Citizens Review Board

-TALLAHASSEE, FLA.
+TALLAHASSEE, Fla.
 (WCTV) -- As the Tallahassee City Commission considers the creation of a Citizens Review Board for law enforcement oversight at its Wednesday meeting, the Tallahassee Community Action Committee and other groups are voicing their ideas and opinions.

 TCAC held a virtual press conference at 12:30 p.m. on Tuesday where community members discussed their ideas.